Walking the walk

 As for reducing the amount of “stuff” we all have, I am now militant about donating bags of clothes and books etc to charity shops, being absolutely ruthless about what I keep.
 If I buy new clothes, I try my best to ensure that they are ethically made, and I now buy fewer clothes but spend more money per item, as it’s all about quality items that will last longer.
 My favourite Patagonia (what an inspiring clothing brand) long sleeve t-shirt can be seen in several of my videos!

-I’m not a vegan, and I’m not yet even a vegetarian.
+This might shock a lot of people, but I’m not a vegan, and I’m not yet even a vegetarian.

 I’m fully aware that this is THE area in which I need to personally improve the most.
 At the time of writing this, I eat vegetarian at least two days per week, and most of my lunches are vegan (vegan soups - yum!).
 So the journey has certainly begun, and my consumption of red meat is considerably lower than the UK average.
 Every delicious new vegetarian recipe I discover makes it easier to increase the number of veggie meals / days I do each week.

-As I say below, I’ll keep this page updated as and when, and I’ll continue to post regularly over on Instagram.
+I’ll keep this page updated as and when, and I’ll continue to post regularly over on Instagram.

 Encouraging others and effecting change